simonw/sqlite-utils/docs/cli-reference.rst

       Insert records from FILE into a table, creating the table if it does not already exist.

+      Example:

+          echo '{"name": "Lila"}' | sqlite-utils insert data.db chickens -

-      By default the input is expected to be a JSON array of objects.
-Or:
+      By default the input is expected to be a JSON object or array of objects.

       - Use --nl for newline-delimited JSON objects
       - Use --csv or --tsv for comma-separated or tab-separated input